yiwen-liang/PHP_2550_Project_3/README.md

 This is the 3rd project assignment of PHP2550 Practical Data Analysis course at Brown University (Fall 23).

 In this project, our goal is to evaluate the performance of the model constructed on the Framingham dataset in a distinct target population underlying the NHANES data.
 The submitted report and the code used for this analysis will be available here.
-The dataset is not available to the public.
+The Framingham data is available in package `riskCommunicator`, and NHANES data in 2017 is available in package `nhanesA`.

 ## Documents Available